MicrosoftDocs/azure-docs/articles/sql-database/saas-dbpertenant-get-started-deploy.md

 ms.tgt_pltfrm: na
 ms.devlang: na
 ms.topic: article
-ms.date: 12/01/2017
+ms.date: 12/07/2017
 ms.author: genemi
 ---
 # Deploy and explore a multi-tenant SaaS application that uses the database per tenant pattern with Azure SQL Database

-In this tutorial, you deploy and explore the Wingtip Tickets SaaS *database per tenant* application.
+In this tutorial, you deploy and explore the Wingtip Tickets SaaS *database per tenant* application (Wingtip).
 The app uses a database per tenant pattern, to store the data of multiple tenants.
 The app is designed to showcase features of Azure SQL Database that simplify enabling SaaS scenarios.

-Later in this article there is a blue button labeled **Deploy to Azure**.
-Five minutes after you click the button, you have a multi-tenant SaaS application.
-The app includes an Azure SQL Database running in the Microsoft cloud.
+Five minutes after you click the blue button labeled **Deploy to Azure**, you have a multi-tenant SaaS application.
+The app includes an Azure SQL Database running in the Microsoft Azure cloud.
 The app is deployed with three sample tenants, each with its own database.
 All the databases are deployed into a SQL *elastic pool*.
 The app is deployed to your Azure subscription.
 You have full access to explore and work with the individual components of the app.
 The application C# source code, and the management scripts, are available in the [WingtipTicketsSaaS-DbPerTenant GitHub repo][github-wingtip-dpt].

 In this tutorial you learn: